 Why is Mastercard Doing This?

-What are the EFM Fraud Thresholds & Fees?
+Calculating EFM Fraud Thresholds & Fees

-Fraud thresholds — and associated noncompliance penalties — are nothing new.
+Fraud thresholds — and the associated noncompliance penalties — are nothing new.
 Mastercard has had similar requirements in place for years.
 Other card networks like Visa also have programs outlining acceptable levels of fraud incidents.Learn about the Visa Fraud Monitoring Program

-The Excessive Fraud Merchant program is targeted at streamlining enforcement and facilitating faster communication between acquirers and the card network.
+The Mastercard Excessive Fraud Merchant program is targeted at streamlining enforcement and facilitating faster communication between acquirers and the card network.
 The goal is to make merchant compliance a more accurate process with greater accountability.

 EFM Assessment Structure

 |Number of Months Above EFM Thresholds||Violation Assessment|